endeavouros-team/PKGBUILDS/welcome/Adding-own-commands.md

 # - Add yad form fields as in the example below.
 # - To have own commands activated initially, set local variable 'activate_own_commands_tab' to "yes";
 #   otherwise the default tab is initially active.
+# - Layout: specify the number of columns for the buttons on the Personal Commands tab.

 local welcome_own_commands=(
     # Legend: --field=" name!icon!description":fbtn "command"